Support for Software as a Service apps

 Customer domain name and Customer ID fields are specific to certain apps.

-Related Domains – The related domain is auto-populated based on the URL that you have provided.
+Related Domains – The related domain is auto-populated based on the URL that you’ve provided.
 Related domain helps the service to identify the URL as part of the app and route traffic accordingly.
 You can add more than one related domain.

 Don’t use SSO – Use the Don’t use SSO option when you do not need to authenticate a user on the back end server.
 When the Don’t use SSO option is selected, the user is redirected to the URL configured under the App details section.